20 Aug How stress damages your organisation

 This is all well and good.
 Restraining ourselves in the face of stressful stimuli is appropriate for two very good reasons:

-Firstly, this admirable restraint protects society, including us, from random mayhem and violence erupting every time someone feels threatened.
+Firstly, this admirable restraint protects us and the rest of society from random mayhem and violence erupting every time someone feels threatened.

 Secondly, the stressful stimuli, especially the sort of stress we get at work is very seldom actually life threatening.
 A lot of the time the stimulus is not even meant to be threatening at all.
-As such, it has been called low-grade stress as it provokes some degree of stress response but not to the extent that stimulates real physical reaction.
+As such, I refer to it as low-grade stress.
+This is because it provokes some degree of stress response but not to the extent that stimulates real physical reaction.

-In essence these low-grade stressful situations are no more than situations where we perceive we cannot cope and this gives rise to our stress response.
+In essence these low-grade stressful situations are no more than situations where we perceive we cannot cope.
+Feeling as though we cannot cope gives rise to our stress response.

-Now, these stressful situations might well be described as low-grade but the problem with them is that they are also widely prevalent if not interminable in the usual business environment.
+Now, these stressful situations might well be described as low-grade but the problem with them is that they are also widely prevalent.
+It might be more true to say that in the usual business environment they seem interminable.

 Even low-grade stress diminishes our ability to think rationally